NCEAS/metacat/README.md

   request from search results page,  the successful delete button leading to a blank screen and the old ACL overwritten by the registry.
   (Bugs 1307, 1310, 1322, 1344, 1551)
-* Changed the code to support insertion of following characters: ', `, charcters in the Numeric Character Reference format (&#xyz;) and characters like µ.
+* Changed the code to support insertion of following characters: single quote, backtick, characters in the Numeric Character Reference format (&#xyz;) and characters like µ.
 Characters like µ will be converted to and stored in Numeric Character Reference format(&#xyz;).
 They will also be returned in Numeric Character Reference and it is upto the client to convert them